 A Great Schools leader from the nearby school used his existing relationships to find people willing to enter the church for English classes, then three faithful volunteers from Lennon-Seney joined KIN’s representative to launch the class in March 2018.
 At their first meeting, only five students showed up, but when these five realized the value of the classes, the number of students grew quickly.
 The volunteers also built relationships that included early access to a yard sale and a community garden available to their neighbors.

 Ten months later, the bonds are strong.
 These refugees have a new community, and Knoxville feels a little more like home for them.
 The church has an expanded community, too!
-On the request of one ESL student, they have invited the Swahili church to use their facilities on Sunday afternoons.
+On the request of one adult English student, they have invited the Swahili church to use their facilities on Sunday afternoons.